code-boxx/Javascript-Calendar-PWA/README.md

 ## JS EVENTS CALENDAR PWA
-This is an Events Calendar Progressive Web App (PWA) made with pure HTML, CSS, Javascript.
-Yes, it is installable and serverless - Capable of running offline completely.
+This is an events calendar made with pure HTML, CSS, JS.
+It is a tutorial/project/experiment to showcase the capabilities of modern web apps and Progressive Web App (PWA) - Yes, this is installable and serverless.
+Capable of running completely offline.
 <br><br>

 ## :camera: SCREENSHOTS